- OTEI Home

 Universal Design for Learning and Teaching

-OTEI is excited to offer an asynchronous opportunity through Canvas: The Engaging All Learners Through Universal Design for Learning and Teaching course.
-By taking part in the course, you will receive manageable chunks of the UDL approach, providing you with practical teaching advice ready for implementation.
+OTEI is excited to offer an asynchronous opportunity through Canvas: Implementing UDL.
+By taking part in the course, you will learn about the UDL approach and access practical teaching advice ready for implementation.
 You are welcome to self-enroll in the course any time.

 We are moving to phase 3 with a focus on mental health with instructor and acting director of the Pearce Center Ashley Fisk.
 Fisk's students are working with OTEI as well as Healthy Campus director Jennifer Gore.
 The goal of this multi-year project is to capture the current state of academic learning at Clemson, highlight and communicate the teaching and learning practices most beneficial to today’s student and project future directions for course-based learning.
 You can locate the 2018 Gen Z results and resources from students on our Gen Z student page.